 A third disadvantage of real-time analytics is the uncertainty about what, exactly, to do with all the data available.
 Ironically, the preponderance of up-to-the-minute information can render some companies paralyzed by the uncertainty of just what to do with the data.
 “This time, like all times, is a very good one, if we but know what to do with it,” said Ralph Waldo Emerson in his lecture, “The American Scholar,” demonstrating the importance of taking advantage of the current situation.

-Most companies don’t have data strategies in place to realize the benefits of real-time analytics.
-In a survey of 1,600 businesses, just 4 percent of companies had measures in place to realize the commercial and operational benefits of their data.
+Most companies don’t have data strategies in place to realise the benefits of real-time analytics.
+In a survey of 1,600 businesses, just 4 percent of companies had measures in place to realise the commercial and operational benefits of their data.

 Solution: Have a Data Strategy in Place

 When it comes to real-time analytics, having a data strategy is essential.
-Begin by defining your organization’s strategies for cutting operating costs, improving customer satisfaction, and targeting specific markets.
-Knowing your organization wants to decrease inventory by X%, decrease phone wait time by Y%, or increase calls to customers fitting Z profile, will focus the kind of data you collected and report.
+Begin by defining your organisation’s strategies for cutting operating costs, improving customer satisfaction, and targeting specific markets.
+Knowing your organisation wants to decrease inventory by X%, decrease phone wait time by Y%, or increase calls to customers fitting Z profile, will focus the kind of data you collected and report.

-The Real Question Is: Can Your Organization Afford NOT to Use Real-Time Dashboards and Analytics
+The Real Question Is: Can Your Organisation Afford NOT to Use Real-Time Dashboards and Analytics

 Real-time reporting arms businesses with crucial data necessary for quick decisions.
 For example, in the hotel industry real-time data to informs room pricing and eligibility.
 Ninety-six percent of hotels’ management surveyed expect real-time revenue management practices to increase revenue for hotels.
 According to The 2015 Smart Decision Guide to Hospitality Revenue Management, a mere $2 per room rate decrease in a 500-room hotel with 75 percent occupancy would result in nearly a quarter of a million dollars in decreased revenue per year.
 Hence, the costs of ignoring real-time business intelligence can be severe.